james-stevens/pyrar/DOCUMENTATION/Adding a new registry type.md

 # BackEnd Plug-In Functions

-To add a new registry type you need to write a plug-in for it, then put your plug-in into the directory `dom_plugins` with the name of the file as the name of the plug-in with the `.py` suffix.
+To add a new registry type you need to write a plug-in for it, then put your plug-in into the directory `python/backend/dom_plugins` with the name of the file as the name of the plug-in with the `.py` suffix.

 The Python file must supply all the functions needed to control domains within that registry type,